Under the Gambling Act 2005, Premises Licences allow premises to be used as:

 The authority must consider any representations received during this period from responsible authorities or interested parties.
 An interested party is a person who:

-- has business interests that might be affected by the authorised activities, or;
+- has business interests that might be affected by the authorised activities

-- represents persons who satisfy paragraph 1 or 2.
+- represents persons who satisfy paragraph one or two.

-The Council is required to periodically publish a Statement of Gambling Policy.
-This details how the Council will generally deal with applications.
-View the current Gambling act 2005 - Section 349, Statement of Licensing Principles.
-(PDF, 597KB, 22 pages).
+We are required to periodically publish a Statement of Gambling Policy.
+View the current Gambling act 2005 - Section 349, Statements of Licensing Principles (PDF, 597KB, 22 pages).

 The Gambling Act 2005 provides that any responsible authority or interested party may make application for the review of a gambling premises licence if they are affected by the activities or the objectives are being compromised.

 A review application is subject to a 28 day consultation period during which comments may be made.
-The licensing authority will hold a hearing to determine what action should be taken.
+The licensing authority will hold a hearing to decide what action should be taken.

 Anyone considering making application for a review is strongly advised to take appropriate professional legal advice and contact the Licensing Department before doing so.

-If you require further clarification please do not hesitate to contact the Licensing Department by phone or email using the details in the 'Contact' tab above.
+If you need more help, contact the Licensing Department by phone or email firstname.lastname@example.org.